helproudman/weather/README.md

  - **First time visitor goals**

-     * As a first time visitor I want to know what the aim of the site is and the information I can gain from it
+     * As a first time visitor I want to know what the aim of the site is and the information I can gain from it - the layout and appearance of the site is simple with minimal distractions from the goal.
+The user can easily see where to input there location and what the site will do.

-     * As a first time visitor I want to be able to navigate the site easily and be able to navigate it easily and obtain a forecast quickly
+     * As a first time visitor I want to be able to navigate the site easily and be able to navigate it easily and obtain a forecast quickly - there is only one input box and one button on the site so navigation is easy.
+The forecast only shows four days in advance so there is not too much information to process.

      * As a first time user I want to be able to view the site on a variety of different devices and have the content appear in a logical way

 - **Returning visitor goals**

-    * As a returning visitor I want to be able to find my favourite locations easily
+    * As a returning visitor I want to be able to find my favourite locations easily - the search input area stores previously searched locations

 - **Frequent visitor goals**

-    * As a frequent visitor I want to be able to find out more information about the developer
+    * As a frequent visitor I want to be able to find out more information about the developer - the footer contains links to GitHub and socials
 ---

 ## CREATION PROCESS